 - From the File menu select Load Hardware Setup and choose the *.ims file you just saved.

 - Connect your weight channel.
 You should see the correct weight in DDE Panel.

 - Proceed similarly for the Logger and Chart programs.

-- Log only when new data is available from your instrument: when a weight changes on a balance for instance.
-Even if two items weigh the same, Windmill knows that a change has occurred, so no readings are missed.
+- Log only when the weight changes on the balance.
+Even if two items weigh the same, Windmill knows that a change has occurred and so no readings are missed.

 - Log data only when channels are in an alarm state.